 Ioway also have a rodeo.
 Artwork tend to be individualized and produced for

+in-group use, such as ribbonwork and beadwork used in dance regalia.
 It is difficult to say how many speakers of the Ioway language are left; a

 few Northern Ioway know mostly isolated words and phrases, and some Southern